mwilliams9971/FortiGate-Certified-Associate-Notes/README.md

 This repository contains my structured study notes for the **FortiGate Certified Associate (FCA)** course.
 Each lesson includes summarized concepts, configuration steps, CLI examples, and monitoring guidance formatted for quick review and long-term reference.

-These notes are written to reinforce understanding of FortiGate firewall operations, configuration, and management — with added technical clarifications beyond the video content where useful.
+These notes are written to reinforce understanding of FortiGate firewall operations and for others to use if needed.

 ---